 One involved the use of video games to promote better attention skills.

-Another looked into ways to enhance cognitive abilities in children with SPD.
+Another looked into ways to enhance in children with SPD.

 All this, however, still isn’t enough to provide widespread approval of SPD as a diagnosis.

 Doctors still remain torn on how commonplace these issues are and how effective the treatments can be.